 The adopted budgets are integrated into the accounting system.
-The Budgetary Comparison Schedule data, as presented in these financial statements for all funds with annual budgets, compares the expenditures with the final amended budgets.
+The City has elected to present Budgetary Comparison Schedule data for all governmental funds with annual budgets.
+The Budgetary Comparison Schedule compares expenditures with the final amended budget.
 All budgets are presented on the modified accrual basis of accounting.
 Accordingly, the Budgetary Comparison Schedule of the General and Special Revenue Funds presents actual expenditures in accordance with the accounting principles generally accepted in the United States on a basis consistent with the legally adopted budgets as amended.

 The individual accounts that comprise the Water and Sewer Fund, Sanitation Fund, and Stormwater Utility Fund have legally adopted annual budgets.
-Budget to Actual comparisons have not been presented in these financial statements as this is not required as part of the basic financial statements.
+Budget to Actual comparisons for enterprise funds are not required and have not been presented in these financial statements as this is not required as part of the basic financial statements.